Rabrg/rabrg.github.io/muses.md

 ### Quotes

 > "'Beauty is Truth, Truth Beauty.' – that is all / Ye know on earth, and all ye need to know" - John Keats

+> "Talent is long patience, and originality an effort of will and of intense observation." - Gustave Flaubert